14 Questions to Ask Your Doctor About Prescription Medications for Seniors

-Most older adults take multiple medications, so it’s important to make sure that adding any new medicine is done carefully to avoid causing serious health problems.
+Most older adults take multiple medications, so it’s essential to ensure that adding any new medication is done carefully to avoid causing serious health problems.

-Unfortunately, there are doctors who may not take the time to check that a new medication won’t negatively interact with current meds.
+Unfortunately, some physicians may not take the time to check that a new medication will not interact adversely with current medications.

 If that happens, don’t be afraid to insist that the doctor checks to make sure there are no conflicts with the prescription medicine, over-the-counter medicine, vitamins, and supplements that your older adult is currently taking.

-We also summarize their additional safety tips, how a pharmacist can provide extra help, and how to deal with negative medication side effects.
+We also summarize their additional safety tips, how a pharmacist can provide further assistance, and how to manage adverse medication effects.

 14 questions to ask when starting new medications for seniors